infinityworks/101-Sessions/sessions/TypeScript-100/Module-102-common-types/common-types.md

 ## Primitives

+Along with this file, there are code examples of each type in [common-types-examples.ts](./common-types-examples.ts).

 Similar to JavaScript, there are 3 commonly used primitives
 - `boolean`
 	- Same as JavaScript, simple true/false value